f5devcentral/volterra-workshop-10x/docs/class3/module1/lab3/lab3.rst

    :align: center

 |

 Deploy Colors on private on-premises AKS
 ****************************************

 * Connect to ``Jumphost`` and run the Colors microservice manifest to deploy it into the private k8S.

   .. code-block:: terminal

       kubectk apply -f /home/ubuntu/k8s-deployment/aks-sentence-colors.yaml

-.. note:: As you can notice, the Colors microservice is pushed as a NodePort
+.. note:: As you can notice, the Colors microservice is published as a NodePort

 |

 Configure the private VolteNode in UDF
 **************************************